My business is Franchises. Ratings. Success stories. Ideas. Work and education

 The object of research is marketing.

-The structure of the course work consists of an introduction, two chapters, a conclusion, and a list of references.
+The structure of the course work consists of an introduction, two chapters, a conclusion, a list of references.

 1. Theoretical foundations of marketing

-1 The essence of marketing
+1 Essence of marketing

 According to the definition of the League of German Scientists: marketing is a system of commodity-money relations.